2025-04-21

 I.e. how to know how many values were produced by an expression?
-How to know if I need to push a zero before ret?
+How to know if we need to insert a zero before ret?

-Answer: Each branch of compile-statement keeps track of the number of elements that it has left on the stack. compile-expression, on the contrary, takes expected-values as a parameter.
+Answer: Each branch of compile-statement keeps track of the number of elements that it has left on the stack. compile-expression, on the contrary, takes expected-values as a parameter; the only case where it is not 1 is inside a (define foo bar (...)) form.
+How can (values 1 2 3) work, then?
+Cleverly: by being a statement, not an expression.

 compile-statements loops over statements in a function and discards leftovers in between each, but not after the last one – that number is returned to compile-function-body.
 The latter can then easily make sure that at least 1 value is being returned: